-Visual Artist, Iya l’Orisha
+Gail Willams — visual Artist, Iya l’Orisha

-Mediums and methods of Ifa-Orisha spirituality and art making are equally important to my art practice.
-Sacred knowledge, values, and ritual are elements of my creative process along with guidance from ancestors and Orisha through direct communication, dreams, and divination.
+Most of my work is mixed media, I use all kinds of materials including digital media and the work takes many forms: fine art, ritual objects, pit-fired clay pottery and sculpture, decorated ceramic dishes and altars for community ritual.
+Mediums and methods of Ifa-Orisha spirituality and art making are equally important in my art practice—sacred knowledge, values, ritual are elements of my creative process along with guidance from ancestors and Orisha through direct communications, dreams, and divination.